 Part of me thinks that my brain can’t handle ONE MORE THING!
 You too?
 Oh, and don’t forget all the “stuff”!
 With that, I am very much drawn to a minimalist approach to home and life.
-While I’m not a die hard minimalist, I am getting better at pairing down the excess, useless and cluttered every day.
+While I’m not a die-hard minimalist, I am getting better at paring down the excess, useless and cluttered every day.
 My finances and yours are no exception to decluttering!
-So let’s dive in on how you can bring in minimalism for your finances.
+So let’s dive in on how you can start to simplify finances this week.

-What is Minimalism?
+What is Financial Minimalism?

-The minimalism lifestyle philosophy may seem like a scary concept to some; hearkening images on sleeping on a pallet, in a one-room apartment, eating beans.
+The minimalism lifestyle philosophy may seem like a scary concept to some; hearkening images of sleeping on a pallet, in a one-room apartment, eating beans.
 A.k.a. deprivation!
 No, that’s not it, not it at all!

-To me, minimalism is being careful about what you bring into your life or allow to take up your time, energy and space.
+To me, minimalism is being careful about what you bring into your life or allow to take up your time, energy, and space.
 Making sure that everything adds real value, and helps you live a full and meaningful life.
 The excess crap gets cut from your life, and you’re left with only what you really need and what brings you joy.